 Visit your new home before you move in

 You may not realize it, but your dog becomes very familiar with their home turf.
 They are hyper-aware of all of their local smells, sounds, and other details around your house.
 It's the reason that dogs have been known to find their way home from a long distance away.

-You can help your pup adjust to a new area by making their future neighborhood feel familiar before you make a massive change.
-Take them to the area outside your new house and walk them around.
+You can help your pup adjust to a new environment by making their future neighborhood feel familiar before you make a massive change.
+Take them to the area outside your new neighborhood and walk them around for the first time.
 If you can, bring your dog inside.
-The move will feel more like returning to somewhere familiar, rather than going to a totally new place.
+The move will feel more like returning to somewhere familiar and safe place, rather than going to a totally new place.

 Give them a tour of your new home

-Obviously, when you move, you usually bring along all your dog's favorite things.
-But as soon as possible, get those favorite things out so your pup can settle in and feel comfortable in their new space.
-They'll feel more comfortable with some of their familiar smells around them.
+Obviously, when you move, you usually bring along all your dog's favorite doggie things.
+But as soon as possible, start unpacking the dog bed, water bowls, and favorite toys so your pup can settle in and feel comfortable in their new space.
+It can help a dog feel more comfortable with some of their familiar smells around them.

-You can make the new place even more enticing with some special treats or playtime with your pup.
+You can make the new environment even more enticing with some special treats or playtime with your pup.
 Offering a reward helps teach your dog's brain to create positive associations with something, and you want to create positive associations with the new space.
 Some pros, including the ASPCA and VCA Hospitals also recommend limiting your dog to a single room at first, so they can become comfortable and establish their territory.
-In our new house, we made our office at the front of our house our dog's room—we put her crate, her toys and her favorite blankets in there, so she could feel as much at home as possible.
 As your pup gets comfortable, slowly allow them to explore more and more, so they don't get too overwhelmed and get comfortable in their new digs.

 Secure the backyard